BioKIC/symbiota-docs/content/coll_manager/upload/fields/_index.en.md

   This page lists the possible specimen fields that can be imported into a Symbiota data portal.
 The type of field (text, number, etc.) is listed in the **Type** field.
 The number of characters allowed in that field is displayed in parentheses.
 {{</ notice >}}

+You can select any number of fields in the table below to include in your file upload, but some fields are more commonly used than others.
+At the button below, you will find a template based on plant collections in Excel format.
+The second row provides field explanataions and the third row provides an example.
+Delete these rows and save the file as a CSV (UTF-8) before attempting to upload.

+{{< button href="https://biokic.github.io/symbiota-docs/documents/UploadTemplateForCollectors.xlsx" text="Download Example Template" >}}

 If the data portal is being used to displaying a “snapshot” of your data stored in your local central database, the upload file MUST have a field that serves as the unique identifier for each incoming specimen record (dbpk).
 This field serves a link between the source record and the snapshot record within the portal.
-If import is a CSV file, the first row must contain field names.
+If the import is a CSV file, the first row must contain field names.
 Note that field names do not have to match the name used below, but there cannot be any characters ($#@&%) in the column names.
+If you have issues saving your import profile, your field names may be too long!
+Try shortening the field names in the CSV file.

 For more information about data fields, also see our [Symbiota Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/) page.